 There was a time when advertising was everything.

 People would spend huge budgets on getting attention towards their brand and acquire new customers.
 Over and over again.

 Until terms like “retention”, “loyalty” and “building a relation” became popular.

 We find ourselves in an era where the relation between consumers and providers is cold.
 There’s no emotion or commitment between the two parts.
-As a marketer, I believe that we need to shift the focus from being orientated on transaction to putting the customer in the first place.
+As a marketer, I believe that we need to shift the focus from being orientated towards the transaction to putting the customer on the first place.